 Air Methods is raising the bar for clinical research.
 Our research is not only impacting lives in air medical, but has been widely accepted in prehospital emergency care and emergency medicine.
-We have invested hundreds of millions of dollars into safety technologies, tools and training, and we have benchmarked the standards in emergency medicine.
+We have invested hundreds of millions of dollars into safety technologies, tools, and training, and we have benchmarked the standards in emergency medicine.

 Placing a tracheal tube is the most complex procedure performed in air medical practice.
 After Air Methods identified the factors that contributed to unsuccessful intubation, it created the HEAVEN criteria in 2015.
 A life-saving trauma care prediction tool, HEAVEN is now established as the gold standard process for airway management.
-As the leader in the air medical industry, Air Methods’ hiring requirements and education delivery are unmatched.

 The Ground Air Medical Quality Transport (GAMUT) Quality Improvement Collaborative is a database for transport teams to track, report, and analyze their performance on transport-specific quality metrics by comparing it to other programs.
 According to the GAMUT Benchmarking, Air Methods’ clinicians outperform the industry in six key metrics, including first-attempt tracheal tube placement success.

 Air Methods mitigates clinical risk through a variety of monitoring and reporting tools.